 At Barakat + Bossa, we efficiently prosecute partition actions in order to recover maximum profits for our clients.

-In South Florida’s fast-paced real estate market, it is vital to seek the advice of a law firm well versed in escrow deposit disputes.
+In South Florida’s and New York’s fast-paced real estate market, it is vital to seek the advice of a law firm well versed in escrow deposit disputes.
 A real estate deal can go sour for a plethora of reasons, usually placing a substantial amount of money on the line.

 Whether it’s seller or buyer’s remorse, Barakat + Bossa understands the importance of reviewing each detail of the transaction and the contract in order to quickly make the appropriate claim to the escrow deposit.